 4. High Frequency Management

-A daily cadence of cross-functional stand-up meetings in projects, along with weekly cadence of top management review will help agencies synchronize on priority issues and provide timely resolution.
+A daily cadence of cross-functional stand-up meetings in projects, along with a weekly cadence of top management review, will help agencies synchronize on priority issues and provide timely resolution.

 5. Contract Flexibility